michalmokros/task-mgmt-app/readme.md

 ## Continuation

-Possible further improvements that can be done to this Application.
+Possible further improvements that should be done to this Application.
+Consider this as a TODOs list.

 ### Functionality

-- Tests
+- [ ] Tests
-- Static Code Analysis + Coverage Report
+- [ ] Static Code Analysis + Coverage Report
-- Run NodeJS Application in Docker Container
+- [ ] Run NodeJS Application in Docker Container
-- Create Entity Relationship Diagram for the database
+- [ ] Create Entity Relationship Diagram for the database

 ### Logic

-- Ensure that Project can have some limited number of Tasks
+- [ ] Ensure that Project can have some limited number of Tasks
-- Use more advanced pagination(start, cursor) of results for requests that list entities
+- [ ] Use more advanced pagination(start, cursor) of results for requests that list entities
-- Pump up Authentication/Authorization
+- [ ] Pump up Authentication/Authorization